George Forbes (New Zealand politician): Opposition and retirement

-Following his death, the Prime Minister, Peter Fraser, told the House that as a young member, he had "never met any one more kindly or more helpful, or who would give sounder or more friendly advice" than Forbes and, in ending his tribute, Fraser also stated his appreciation of Forbes, "most of all, as a man of sterling character and integrity and as a good friend."
+Following his death, the prime minister, Peter Fraser, told the House that as a young member, he had "never met any one more kindly or more helpful, or who would give sounder or more friendly advice" than Forbes and, in ending his tribute, Fraser also stated his appreciation of Forbes, "most of all, as a man of sterling character and integrity and as a good friend."

+Interviewed by a Scottish journal two months before the 1935 election, Forbes was quoted stating what he believed life had taught him and, using a farming metaphor, he said, "That the world is a straight furrow stretching before me.
+It is up to me to plough that furrow, to remove all stones and obstacles, to fill in any gaps, to leave a better path for myself and for all who later come that way."

 The national memorial to Forbes, the George Forbes Memorial Library, forms part of Lincoln University near Christchurch.